 - The flowers of goldfish plant resemble a goldfish

-- Flowers look just like goldfish without fins
+- The flowers look just like goldfish without fins.

 Goldfish plant care calls for particularly well-draining soil, and they should be placed in a soil mix designed for houseplants, mixed with perlite and sand.
 Peat and vermiculite are also good options for goldfish plants.